oracle/graal/truffle/docs/BranchInstrumentation.md

 Assume that you need to find frequently occurring methods that were not, for example, inlined.
-The usual steps in identifying the Truffle call boundaries is to first run the program the `TruffleInstrumentBoundariesPerInlineSite` flag set to `false`, and then, after identifying the problematic methods, set that flag to `true` and set the `TruffleInstrumentFilter` to identify the particular call stacks for those methods.
+The usual steps in identifying the Truffle call boundaries is to first run the program the `InstrumentBoundariesPerInlineSite` flag set to `false`, and then, after identifying the problematic methods, set that flag to `true` and set the `InstrumentFilter` to identify the particular call stacks for those methods.